What Can Trigger an Audit?

 Not only are your taxes higher, your chances of being audited are 1 in 20 if you earn $100,000 or more.
 Higher income earners are more likely to be audited because there is more tax money at stake.
 The IRS is a business, they have employees and they do not have time to let them audit people if they are only going to earn $2 worth of tax.

 Earning less money really isn’t an option, but high earners should be aware that the government is eyeballing their returns very carefully.
 So any temptation to tack on another $1,000 to a charitable deduction shouldn’t be indulged.

 You may not fall into any of those categories, but a few careless errors may cause the IRS to take a second look at your returns.

 Using tax preparation software could alleviate some of the drudgery and cut down on simple mathematical errors.
 If your math is off, the IRS will likely re-compute your taxes.

 If it is a relatively small thing, like you transpose two numbers, that is less likely to trigger an audit than if you omit a large portion of your income.

 Also, be sure to sign and date your return once it is completed.
 This isn’t an audit red flag either, but you don’t want to lure the IRS into looking over your return for more than is necessary.

 In any case, your safest bet is to retain the services of a tax audit lawyer.
-I, John Ellsworth, am available to help you with your tax needs, whatever your circumstances.
+I, Andrew Gordon, am available to help you with your tax needs, whatever your circumstances.

 Contact a tax audit attorney for advice on correct tax return preparation and how it can give you a better chance of avoiding an audit.